 Quantitative Analysis 1

 Introduction to Biology Lab (1 credit)

 Principles of Psychology

 Introduction to Information Technology

 If your teen takes a class with TEL, we would love your feedback!
+What did you like / not like and how was your transfer experience?
 We keep track of feedback so we can share with other families.